 Every Pirate needs some pirate party games to keep them busy, whether it is walking the plank or panning for gold.

-If you haven't already got a party theme planned then these pirate games and activities go really well with my PIRATE PARTY THEME IDEAS.
+If you haven't already got a party theme planned then these pirate birthday party games go really well with my PIRATE PARTY THEME.

 Escape The Cannon Ball Bomb

 One child is nominated as the villainous captain and must hide an egg timer in the house or garden.
 Set the timer for about 3 minutes.
 His crew (the other players) then have to hunt for 'the bomb' before it goes off.
 Whoever finds it is the next captain.